 It is precisely this kind of education that has produced countless great leaders, inventors, scientists, writers, philosophers, theologians, physicians, lawyers, artists, and musicians over the centuries.
 Classical education never really disappeared, but it did diminish starting around 1900 with the advent of progressive education.
 In an effort to restore this most proven form of education, the liberal arts tradition has been renewed and expanded again over the last thirty years.

-We endeavor to renew this classical tradition in our Scholé Group.
+We endeavor to renew this classical tradition.
 We do so by focusing on a core curriculum of Latin, writing, logic/rhetoric, arithmetic/mathematics, science, and a study of the great books.
-Our students study some of these subjects together with tutors during our Campus Days and others at home in their homeschools.
+Our students study these subjects together with Academic Mentors during our Campus Days and continue that study at home in their homeschools via assigned corework.

 Want to know more about classical education?

-As our name implies, we value the concept of “restful learning” that is at the root of the word scholé.
-The word scholé (pronounced skoh-LAY) comes from a Greek word that means “restful learning,” with the connotation of “contemplation,” “conversation,” and “reflection.”
-Scholé is also the basis for our English word “school,” but this modern term has lost the connotation of restfulness.
+The word scholé (pronounced skoh-LAY) comes from a Greek word that in it’s ancient context was the diligent and purposeful development of the mind, body, and soul of a student.
+Schole’ has the connotation of “contemplation,” “conversation,” and “reflection.”
+Scholé is also the basis for our English word “school,” but this modern term has lost some of these connotations.
 Progressive education often cultivates a learning experience that is frenetic, as students and teachers rush to “cover” required material.
 As a result, students tend to learn to cram, pass, and forget.
 Even within the classical tradition, it is easy to find ourselves approaching education from a state of stress, striving anxiously to recover a rich tradition and thus missing the great depth it offers.

 We believe excellence in academics need not be frenetic.
-Instead, allowing the concept of scholé to guide our teaching practices, we pursue restful learning by modeling peace, love of the subject, and unrushed learning.
-It is important to note that restfulness does not mean idleness.
-Instead, it means that we pursue depth instead of breadth, valuing contemplation and conversation over merely “covering” a wide range of material.
+Instead, allowing the concept of scholé to guide our teaching practices, we pursue diligent and purposeful learning by modeling peace, love of the subject, and unrushed learning.
+It is important to note that this pacing does not mean idleness.
+Instead, it means that we pursue depth instead of breadth, valuing contemplation and conversation over merely “covering” a wide range of material and subjects.
 We seek meaningful engagement of fewer books and concepts so that learning becomes enjoyable and memorable.
 We dig deep into classical subjects so that our students experience refreshment as their studies come alive.
 Through a scholé pedagogy, our families discover delight in learning.

 Growing Together—as a Community of Learners